infobip/java-environment/README.md

-# java-environment
+# Java environment base Docker image
-Contains the pipeline for Java environment image used to run Infobip API code examples.
+Contains the pipeline for Java environment Docker image used to run Infobip API code examples.